TokenScript-Framework/papers/src/papers/smart-token-paper.md

 ### Case Study: Google Pay and Google Wallet

 Google Pay, when integrated into web platforms, enables users to complete transactions without directly exposing their credit card details to the merchant's website[@gpay2020].
 Serving as a Trust Anchor, Google Pay extends beyond mere transactional functionality; it is entrusted with ensuring reliability and operational integrity.
-Even if an open-source developer were to create a feature-wise superior payment system, it lack the level of trust that to function as a Trust Anchor.
+Even if an open-source developer were to create a feature-wise superior payment system, it lacks the level of trust to function as a Trust Anchor.

 With the evolving demands of e-commerce, Google rebranded Google Pay to Google Wallet, expanding its capabilities to store not only credit cards but also items like shopping vouchers and digital car keys.
 However, these are not made into Trust Anchors.

-For example, a website that accepts shopping vouchers during the checkout process can't use the voucher stored in Google Wallet directly, despite it could with credit cards in Google Wallet.
+For example, a website that accepts shopping vouchers during the checkout process can't use the voucher stored in Google Wallet directly, despite the fact that it could use the credit cards in Google Wallet.
 The user is required to copy and paste the voucher code, as Google Wallet has yet to develop the voucher as a Trust Anchor service.
 Similarly, although a user can store a digital car key in Google Wallet, this does not extend to allowing a car cleaning service's website to access the car for service purposes.
-The user still need to carry a physical car key at the cleaning appointment.
+The user still needs to carry a physical car key at the cleaning appointment.

-This means any web innovation built on top of the recognition of the shopping voucher and use of digital car key cannot proceed unless Google developed them into Trust Anchor services, creating an innovation dependency.
+This means any web innovation built on top of the recognition of the shopping voucher and use of digital car key cannot proceed unless Google develops them into Trust Anchor services, creating an innovation dependency.

 In essence, the trajectory of Web 2.0 innovation is not solely constrained by the technical ingenuity of developers but is significantly influenced by the strategic priorities of the incumbent Internet powerhouses.
 The current ecosystem operates under a paradigm where new entrants are beholden to the established trust anchors, which act as gatekeepers of progress.
-This dynamic has led to a web landscape that, while ostensibly advancing under the leadership of tech giants, is in fact characterised by a latent inertia.
+This dynamic has led to a web landscape that, while ostensibly advancing under the leadership of tech giants, is, in fact, characterised by a latent inertia.
 Innovators find themselves in a position analogous to infantry in an army, where their advance is not limited by their own capabilities but by the strategic decisions of the commanding officers.
 The result is a web environment that is less a meritocracy of ideas and more a hierarchy of trust, with innovation potential tethered to the discretion of a few dominant entities.

 ## Reimagining Web 3.0: Beyond the Internet of Value